ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/lorawan.md

 ```
 </details>

 ### txp

 This API allows the user to access the transmit power.

 :::tip NOTE
 Highest power start from 0.
-Complete information about TXP parameter on each region can be found on <a href="https://docs.rakwireless.com/product-categories/software-apis-and-libraries/rui3/appendix/#tx-power-by-region" target="_blank">RUI3 Appendix - LoRaWAN Regional Parameter (TX Power)</a>.
+Complete information about TXP parameter on each region can be found on [RUI3 Appendix - LoRaWAN Regional Parameter (TX Power)](https://docs.rakwireless.com/product-categories/software-apis-and-libraries/rui3/appendix/#tx-power-by-region).
-- **EU868 / RU864 / KR920 / AS923 / CN470** Transmit power range of values is 0-7. <br />
+- **EU868 / RU864 / KR920 / AS923 / CN470** Transmit power range of values is 0-7.

-- **US915 / AU915 / LA915** Transmit power range of values is 0-14. <br />
+- **US915 / AU915 / LA915** Transmit power range of values is 0-14.

-- **EU433** Transmit power range of values is 0-5. <br />
+- **EU433** Transmit power range of values is 0-5.

 - **IN865** Transmit power range of values is 0-10.
 :::